ahkim76/MovieTracker/README.md

 # MovieTracker

 MovieTracker is a full-stack web application developed as the final project for COMP 426.
-The app allows users to save, rate, and review their favorite movies, TV shows, and video games, providing an intuitive platform for managing and sharing their entertainment preferences.
+The app allows users to search for and save their favorite movies, TV shows, and video games, providing an intuitive platform for managing their entertainment preferences.

 ## Features
-- Media Management: Add movies, TV shows, and video games to your list.
+- Media Management: Add movies, TV shows, and video games to your wishlist.
 - Session Persistence: Your saved media will continue to be saved, even after exiting the app.
-- Ratings and Reviews: Rate and write reviews for each item.
 - Search Functionality: Search for titles and explore their details.
 - Responsive Design: A user-friendly interface optimized for both desktop and mobile devices.
 - Personal Dashboard: View and manage your saved items and reviews.